marblehands/rs-school-tasks/typescript-essentials/index.md

 #### 📝 Description

-In this module I got a brief overview of ...
+In this module I got a brief overview of classes in TypeScript.
 Personal reflections were written down based on the material covered.

 #### 💡 Key Insights

--
--
--
+- With TypeScript, we can implement an object-oriented approach because TypeScript has full support for classes.
+A class provides the pattern by which an object is created, contains methods that can be called on the class instance or on the class constructor.
+- Typically a class contains properties, a constructor function, accessors (get and set) and methods.
+Fields must be typed.
+Constructor parameters must also be typed.
+- By default, properties and methods have the `public` access property, that is, they can be accessed from anywhere in the program.
+There are also `private`, or `protected` access types.
+Private members cannot be accessed outside the class.
+Protected members can be accessed from derived classes only.
+In addition, properties can be made readonly by using the `readonly` modifier.
+- Methods and properties can be `static`, which means that they can be accessed only on the base class constructor.
+- We can use an interface to establish a "code contract" that describe the required properties of an object and their types.
+- An interface can only describe the public-facing side of the class and may not include private members.

 #### 🎓 Key Learnings

--
--
--
+- What is class and how to declare it.
+- Key structure of a class: properties, constructor, accessors and methods.
+- Classes can be extended from other classes.
+- We can describe the shape of the instance of a class by using an interface.

 #### 👩‍💻 Skills Gained

--
--
--
+- Declare, instantiate, extend a class.
+- Apply access modifiers to a class.
+- Define static properties in a class.
+- Declare an interface to ensure class shape.

 #### 🛠 Practiсal Usage in Real-World Application

-...
+Classes in TypeScript, as in other object-oriented languages, provide a way to create reusable and structured code.
+For example, frontend frameworks like Angular, React, and Vue use classes to create reusable UI components.
+Each component can be defined as a class, define its behavior and logic.
+This approach promotes code organization, reusability, and maintainability.

 ### "Generics in TypeScript" Module Reflection